OctopusDeploy/blog/blog/2025-01/ami-blue-green/index.md

 ## Conclusion

 By combining the power of AWS ASGs, load balancers, and Octopus Deploy, you can create a robust blue/green deployment process that minimizes downtime and reduces the risk of failed deployments.
-The steps outlined in this post can be automated with Octopus Deploy, providing a repeatable and reliable deployment process that can be executed with the click of a button.
+You can automate the steps outlined in this post with Octopus Deploy, providing a repeatable and reliable deployment process that you can execute with the click of a button.

+Happy deployments!